 Women who are pregnant or breastfeeding, should speak with their healthcare provider before taking a ZMA supplement.

-Does ZMA cause weird/vivid dreams?
+Does ZMA cause weird or vivid dreams?
 Many people report experiencing strange, vivid dreams when taking ZMA supplements.
 There have not been studies performed on this specific topic, so there are only theories as to why this may be occurring.

 Magnesium’s ability to improve sleep quality may offer an explanation.
 Dreams occur during the rapid eye movement (REM) stage of sleep, and repeatedly getting a good night’s rest, a.k.a. quality REM sleep, is tied to improved memory functions.